otacke/h5p-todo/README.md

   - Could block editing by injecting an overlay (on same server)
   - Could show a timer (positioning?)
   - Optionally implement functions in H5P core (approval needed)

+### H5P Interactive Video
+Fix size of popups that start as a button, not as a poster